 - From the Settings menu, select Payments so open the Payments list screen.
 You will be brought to the Payments list.

 - From the Payments list screen, you can search for a payment by using the search field at the top of the screen.
-The Payments list displays the account number, payment time, order type, user, payment method, payment amount, and tip for each payment.
+The Payments list displays the reference number, order total, tip, order name, time, payment type, user, and details of each payment.

 Tapping a payment row opens the receipt actions for the selected receipt.
 From here, you can edit or void the receipt.
 For more information, see Editing or voiding a receipt.

 Tapping the blue Tip button allows you to modify or add a tip for the selected payment.
 This is useful if you can only add a tip amount after payment, such as for cash payments.

 If you process a payment but later realize there is an added tip amount, you can add a tip from the Payments list on the POS.

 - From the Settings menu on the POS, select Payments.
 This will open your Payments list, which displays all closed orders in list format.

 - Tap Tip on the corresponding order line you wish to adjust the tip amount for.